martinsumner/riak_kv/docs/QueryAPI.md

 ## Performance Expectation

-> TODO - stats on relative performance using the different appraoches to querying
+> TODO - stats on relative performance using the different approaches to querying

 > TODO - Note on the lack of optimisation for aggregation expressions